Ell1ott/OneTap/Roadpath.md

   - Birthdates
 - Quotes
 - Recomendations
+- People
+- Morning tasks - aka. things to remmeber for the day

 _Not to be confused with differend collections of todos - also a important feature_